The Fuentidueña Apse: Apse

 The apse measures 919.5 × 749.3 × 843.3 cm.
-It consists of a broad arch leading to a barrel vault and culminating in a half dome.
+It consists of a broad arch leading to a barrel vault and culminating in a semi-dome.
 The exterior wall holds three small windows, narrow and stilted, but designed to let in as much light as possible.
 The windows were originally set within imposing fortress walls; according to the art historian Bonnie Young "these small windows and the massive, fortress-like walls contribute to the feeling of austerity that is typical of Romanesque churches."
 The supporting piers show three large figures.
 Saint Martin of Tours (c.
 316–397), patron saint of the church is on the left.
 On the right is the angel Gabriel, in the act of Annunciation to the Virgin.
 The capital above the Annunciation shows a scene from the Nativity.
 Below the triumphal arch are two columns whose capitals depict scenes from the Adoration of the Magi on the left, and Daniel in the lions' den to the right.
 The capitals of the blind arcades contain a variety of fantastical creatures.
 The moldings are carved in billet and floral patterns.
 The walls are lined by a number of niches, "oddly shaped" according to Young, but probably placed to rest liturgical implements for mass.

 The apse was built from over 3,300 individual stone blocks, mostly sandstone and limestone, which were shipped to New York in 839 individual crates.
 It was such a major and large installation into the Cloisters that it necessitated a complete refurbishment of the former "Special Exhibition Room".
 It was opening to the public in 1961, seven years after the transfer, its re-installation was a major and groundbreaking innovative undertaking.
 The new space seeks to emulate a single aisle nave.

 The capitals supporting the arch portray the Adoration of the Magi and Daniel in the lions' den.
 Its piers contain the figures of Saint Martin of Tours on the left and the angel Gabriel announcing to The Virgin on the right.
 The Fuentidueña room includes a number of other, mostly contemporary medieval art works set within the Fuentidueña Apse.
 They include, in its dome, a large fresco c.
 1130–50, from the Spanish Church of Sant Joan de Tredòs, in its colorisation resembling a Byzantine mosaic and is dedicated to the ideal of Mary as the mother of God.
 Hanging within the apse is a c.
 1150–1200 crucifix from the convent of St. Clara at Astudillo.